binste/chicago_safepassage_evaluation/README.md

 python run_ipynb.py 1_prepare_data 2_crime_database 3_match 4_combine_for_analysis 5_analysis
 ```

 This can take up to multiple hours, depending on your hardware!

-The analysis is tested on a computer which had 16 GB RAM.
+I used a MacBook Pro 3.1 GHz Intel Core i5 with 16 GB RAM.